A Brief History

 How many other such incidents took place during the Cold War?
 Were there other times we were almost accidentally thrust into nuclear Armageddon?
 If you are aware of such incidents, please tell us about them.
 (Note: the 1995 film Crimson Tide explores an American nuclear missile submarine that almost initiates nuclear war, and the classic 1964 film Dr. Strangelove makes a joke out of a similar scenario.
 If you have never seen Dr. Strangelove, we strongly recommend that you do!)

-Questions for Students (or others): Were you previously aware of this incident?
+Question for students (and subscribers): Were you previously aware of this incident?
 Do you think Ronald Reagan’s aggressive stance against the Soviets was a good thing or a dangerous thing?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!